-Before an exam, Shin is forbidden from entering the classroom because he didn’t wear a tie in his school uniform, which goes against the dress code.
+Before an exam, Shin is forbidden from entering the classroom because he didn't wear a tie in his school uniform, which goes against the dress code.
 As he searches for his missing tie, Shin runs into an older student named Keng.
-This popular university senior, also the school’s ambassador for their marketing campaigns, is kind enough to lend Shin his tie.
-The nice gesture from a total stranger marks the beginning of their newfound friendship.
+This popular university senior, also the school's ambassador for their marketing campaigns, is kind enough to lend Shin his tie.
+The friendly gesture from a total stranger marks the beginning of their newfound friendship.

 Keng takes a strong interest in the young university student, mentoring him with class assignments.
 Shin is shy and flustered around Keng, which only encourages him to be more assertive with his advances.
 As Keng and Shin spend time together, Bright and Ter notice their friend's absence from the group meetings.
 They observe that Keng has been monopolizing a lot of Shin's time lately.

-Man begins following Keng and Shin, taking secret photographs whenever he sees the two of them together.
+Man begins following Keng and Shin, taking secret photographs whenever he sees them together.
 He then uploads these pictures online in an attempt to out his friend.
 One of the pictures captures Shin and Keng in a very compromising position, which sparks a lot of malicious gossip around campus.
 These rumours fester around the school, leading to a series of unanticipated events with catastrophic consequences.